-All students benefit from opportunities for interdisciplinary interaction both within the School of Music and with other departments, schools, and centers at the University of Maryland, such as the programs of the School of Theatre, Dance, and Performance Studies, Center for Literary and Comparative Studies, Film Studies, Museum Studies, American Studies, and area studies centers.
-Students may take courses in other departments at the University and within the Consortium of Universities of the Washington Metropolitan Area, and apply for internships at the Library of Congress and Smithsonian Institution.
+All students benefit from opportunities for interdisciplinary interaction both within the School of Music and with other departments, schools, and centers at the University of Maryland, such as the programs of the School of Theatre, Dance, and Performance Studies, the Center for Literary and Comparative Studies, Film Studies, Museum Studies, American Studies, and area studies centers.
+Students may take courses in other departments at the University and within the Consortium of Universities of the Washington Metropolitan Area, and apply for internships at the Library of Congress and the Smithsonian.

 World Music Ensemble Directors

 Peter Beicken, German, School of Languages, Literature and Culture